leighannbeck/in-class-assignments/YouTube-Consumer-Persona.md

 ## Name
 #### Matthew Thomas
+* Matthew is an avid gamer and casual streamer
+* He likes to stay up to date about his favorite games

 ## Technology
 * Matthew uses an iphone 16 pro and a custom built windows 11 pc at home